alexis-moins/pm/README.md

 pm space add personal

 # You can then create new projects in this space
-pm new -s personal -n react-app
+pm new personal/react-app

 # pm supports project creation using templates
-pm new -s personal -n react-app -t vite
+pm new personal/react-app --template=vite

 # But also creating your own one
 pm template new python-poetry